csburreson/stf/docs/test-writing-guide.md

 If not provided, the framework will try to use the name of your testfile (minus the path and extension) as the `test_name` value.

 The framework will assume a test config with the same name exists here: `data/testconfig/<test_name>.json`

+Place your tests in the workspace's `tests/` folder.

+For reference, here is the full spread of `register` function keyword arguments:

 ```
 stf.register(